zeruhur/loner/loner-en.md

 # Loner
 Another Solo RPG

-***Loner*** is a freeform Solo RPG designed to play with a solitaire character in "narrative" mode.
-You'll guide your character through the story that will unravel during the game, asking closed questions to an oracle who will assume the role of Game Master.
+***Loner*** is a minimalist Solo Role Playing Game designed to be played with only one character (the Protagonist).
+You'll guide them through the story that will unravel during the game, asking closed questions to an Oracle which will help you overturn your expectations.
-Every now and then the game will surprise you when an unexpected plot twist happens!
+Every now and then you will be surprised with an unexpected twist!

+*Loner* follows the following design principles:
+1. **Portable**: to play you will need a few common (six-sided) dice and writing materials.
+Anything else is optional and not essential.
+2. **Rules-Light**: the game relies on a few rules and only one solving mechanic, easy to learn and eventually to memorize.
+3. **Tag-based**: characters and situations are defined only by qualitative descriptors and no quantitative characteristics.
+4. **Generic**: you can play anything, yet the game is not universal.
+It is designed for quick resolutions, without tactical depth or simulationist ambitions.

 ## What is a Role Playing Game (RPG)?
 A role-playing game (RPG) is a type of game in which players assume the roles of fictional characters and act out their actions and decisions within a narrative or imaginary setting.
 The outcome of these actions and decisions is often determined by a set of rules and game mechanics, such as dice rolls or statistical attributes of the characters.
 Players may also collaborate to create a shared story or narrative through their characters' actions and interactions.